okparajoyf-cell/pass_fail_classifier/README.md

 # pass_fail_classifier
-Use data to make a decision (pass or fail)
+will a student pass or fail based on study hour